 Transcending Boundaries Together

-ICS has direct access to large scientific facilities and equipment such as high field NMR spectrometers, synchrotron radiation sources, neutron scattering at the Jülich Centre for Neutron Scattering (JCNS), high-resolution CryoEM, and the Helmholtz Nano Facility (HNF).
+The IBI has direct access to large scientific facilities and sophisticated equipment like high-field NMR, synchrotron radiation sources, neutron scattering at the Jülich Centre for Neutron Scattering (JCNS), high-resolution CryoEM, and the Helmholtz Nano Facility (HNF).